What is Saguaro Romance Writers?

 We are the Tucson chapter of the national organization Romance Writers of America® .
 We held our first meeting in June 2005.

 What is Romance Writers of America?

 Romance Writers of America® is a not-for-profit organization promoting the professional interests of career-focused romance writers through networking, advocacy and education.
 The association represents more than 100,000 members in 145 chapters offering local or special-interest networking and education.
 For more information, go to their website: http://rwa.org.

 Can I attend as a guest?

-In keeping with National RWA policy, guests may attend at most two regular chapter meetings before joining RWA.
+In keeping with National RWA policy, guests may attend two regular chapter meetings per year without joining RWA.
 However, you can attend an unlimited number special events sponsored by our chapter as a guest.
 Attendees are required to be 18 years or older.